Ask Chef Dennis

 After you’ve folded the whipped cream into the chocolate mixture, you’re done.

-The chocolate will firm up the colder it gets.
+The chocolate will firm up as it gets colder.
 It’s best to place the Chocolate Mousse into the serving dishes before it fully sets up.

 **The chocolate mousse can be rewhipped if necessary.

-The chocolate mousse is perfect by itself, or served with berries.
+The chocolate mousse is perfect on its own or served with berries.
 But you can also use the mousse to make other desserts:

 Recipe FAQ’s